RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 - An existing database can't be changed into an Active-Active database.
 To move data from an existing database to an Active-Active database, you must [create a new Active-Active database]({{< relref "/rs/databases/active-active/create-active-active.md" >}}) and [migrate the data]({{< relref "/rs/databases/import-export/migrate-to-active-active.md">}}).
 - [Discovery service]({{< relref "/rs/databases/configure/discovery-service.md" >}}) is not supported with Active-Active databases.
 Active-Active databases require FQDNs or [mDNS]({{< relref "/rs/networking/mdns.md">}}).
+- The `FLUSH` command is not supported from the CLI.
+To flush your database, use the API or admin console.
+- Cross slot multi commands (such as `MSET`) are not supported with Active-Active databases.
+- The hashing policy can't be changed after database creation.